 Start Location: Veterans Plaza Doughboy Statue in Overton Park

-Join us on the Midtown Chill Ride which is designed to accommodate new and learning riders.
-We meet at Veterans Plaza in Overton Park and start the season with about 10 miles and add miles as the group progresses.
-We assist those that need help to ensure a safe and pleasurable cycling experience.
+Join us on the Midtown Chill Ride as we take various routes around the city.
+We meet at Veterans Plaza in Overton Park (Veterans Plaza Drive close to the Shell/College of Art).
 Helmets are mandatory and rear lights are highly recommended.
-Speed is controlled to a "D" pace which means an end of ride average of 12-14 MPH (16 max. on a flat road).
-No one gets dropped and we may stay as one group or split into two smaller groups to safely navigate traffic.
-We regroup and take rest stops as needed.
+Speed is controlled to a "D" pace which means a maximum of 16 MPH on a flat road and an end of ride average of 12-14 MPH.
+Distance is usually in the 10-20 mile range.
+No one gets dropped and we try to stay as one group to safely navigate traffic.
+We take rest stops as needed.
 The ride is seasonal and will start Sunday, April 8th and go thru the Sunday, November 4th.

 Ride Leaders: Takeitha Chambers, Ruth Phillips, Vivian Prewitt

 Start Location: Target Parking Lot (closer to Colonial Road)

 Route: Flat, Moderate

 The Colonial Queens Ride is a friendly beginner’s ride that is in coexistence with Black Girls Do Bike (BGDB) for female participants looking for an easy casual ride.
 This is a no drop “D” paced ride that travels by the UofM and the midtown area before heading back to Target.
 The weekly Thursday ride is self-supported and makes a stop along the way to allow slower riders to catch up.
 The group will stop along the route to accommodate differing speeds and to safely navigate traffic signals.
 We will regroup and take rest stops as needed.
 The ride is seasonal and will start Thursday, April 6 and go through mid-October.